Customize Consent Preferences

 Passports & Vaccinations

-General News National Events Rules
+General News Rules National Events

 Riders are reminded to read and comply with the current Eventing Ireland Rules regarding Passports and Vaccinations.
 Extracts from the Eventing Ireland Rule Book are published below – the full rules can be found in the EI Rule book which can be downloaded free by clicking HERE